OnSuorce/YT-Downloader/README.md

 # YT-Downloader
 GUI application made in Python3 to download YouTube in both mp4 and mp3 format.
-Many websites that lets users download videos from YouYube have been taken down because of legal issues and now i can't download any video without going through hundreds of ads and pop-ups.
+Many websites that lets users download videos from YouTube have been taken down because of legal issues and now i can't download any video without going through hundreds of ads and pop-ups.

 ## Dependencies
 1. [Python 3.9](https://www.python.org/)